Dividing the Estate

 As the title suggests, the playwright takes us to that universal world of family members at their most venal.
 It's 1987 and Stella (Elizabeth Ashley), an elderly Southern matriarch, dominates a family that lives off the income from her 5,000-acre Texas estate.
 None of her middle-aged children has actually ever held a job.
 Lewis (Gerald McRaney) is a womanizing bachelor with a bad gambling habit; Mary Jo (Hallie Foote) is a housewife who spends money well beyond her means and is teaching her two daughters, Emily (Jenna Dare Paulin) and Sissy (Nicole Lowrance) to do the same; and Lucille (Penny Fuller) is a widow who lives with her mother.
 Meanwhile, Lucille's son, called Son (Devon Abner), is devoted to the estate and actually runs the business, but with little compensation for his efforts.

-Director Michael Wilson has simply expanded the same play from last season into the larger Broadway house, with a deeper and more lavish set design.
-The characters have a bit more space between them, but they're playing Texans, so they have no trouble filling that extra room with their engaging, outsized personalities.
-More importantly, Wilson stages the play not only with an emphasis on the comedy, but with a feeling for the humanity of his characters.
+Director Michael Wilson stages the play not only with an emphasis on the comedy but with a feeling for the humanity of his characters.
 Ashley embraces her senior status and lords over her clan with her deep, intimidating voice.
 McRaney is a standout as the troubled Lewis, while Fuller is as delightful as she is poignant as the widow who serves at her mother's behest.

-Foote, a fixture in her father's plays, is hilarious in her desperation as the most grasping of the three children, while Abner plays the responsible grandson with a charming calm that is wise and winning.
-Off-Broadway, Maggie Lacey, who portrays Son's fiancée Pauline, a local schoolteacher, was a less-than-credible character, but on Broadway, her performance is more effective for having been toned down.
+Foote, a fixture in her father's plays, is hilarious in her desperation as the most grasping of the three children, while Abner (Hallie Foote's husband in real-life) plays the responsible grandson with a charming calm that is wise and winning.
+Only Maggie Lacey, who portrays Son's fiancé Pauline, a local schoolteacher, suffers from direction that makes her perky to a less-than-credible extreme.